 Emergency Rental Assistance Program

-- ERAP, administered by the DC Department of Human Services (DHS), helps income-eligible Washington, DC residents who earn less than 125% of the Federal Poverty Level facing housing emergencies by providing funding for overdue rent if a qualified household is facing eviction (including late costs and court fees).
-Those who earn above that are connected to one of the three local nonprofits to be evaluated for the COVID-19 Housing Assistance Program (CHAP).
+- ERAP, administered by the DC Department of Human Services (DHS), helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies, by providing funding for overdue rent including late fees and court costs if a qualified household is facing eviction.
+The program also supports security deposits and first month's rent for residents moving into new apartments.
+The amount paid on behalf of eligible households depends on a household's income and available resources, and is subject to certain limitations.
+District residents earning above the 40% AMI are connected to a local nonprofit to be evaluated for the COVID-19 Housing Assistance Program (CHAP).

 COVID-19 Housing Assistance Program